 Personal protective equipment: Masks are optional for staff, students, and visitors.
 If state or local governments require something, the school will adjust its policy to comply.
 The school will follow any CDC, state, or local requirements for using masks and face coverings, should they change.
 The school will support students and staff who choose to continue wearing a mask.
-Extra masks are made available in the front office.

 Social/physical distancing: Plexiglass barriers are utilized in the main office to assist with social distancing efforts.
-The school uses multiple entrances to allow for social distancing.

 Hygiene and cleaning: All high touch point locations (i.e., light switches, door handles, bathroom faucet handles, etc.,) are disinfected and cleaned once per day as part of normal janitorial operations.
 All cleaning materials are EPA-approved for use against COVID-19 and are stored safely and in compliance with standards.
+NHA continues to follow current guidance from the CDC.